abdulazizasiri/Java-Spring/JavaBrains/README.md

 A service is a singleton used inside one of the restcontroller.
 IT does one thing.
 It lives inside the restController memory as a provate variable.

+## Unit 3: Other ways to start

+There are many ways to booting a spring boot project.

+1- Create a maven project through an IDE e.g: Intellji

+2- Head to the Spring-initilizer website andd create a project from there.

+3- Using Spring-CLI

+4- using STS

+### Unit 4: Data sources.

+JPA: Stands for Java Persistence API.

+This helps us create ORM.
+Object realtional mapping.